Statistical properties of worm algorithms for two dimensional frustrated Ising models: Abstract

 \section{Abstract}

-We study the distribution of lengths and other statistical properties of worms constructed by worm algorithms used in Monte Carlo simulations of frustrated triangular and kagome lattice Ising antiferromagnets, focusing on the behaviour of the associated persistence exponent $\theta$ in the critical phase associated with the two-step melting of three-sublattice order in these systems.
-We establish that these properties of the worms depend only on the universal long-distance equilibrium properties of the underlying critical phase, and not on the details of the worm algorithm or microscopic Hamiltonian.
-Viewing each step of the worm construction as a position increment (step) of a random walker, we argue that the power-law correlations of the underlying equilibrium system give rise to two related properties of this walk: First, the walk is conducted in a logarithmic central potential whose strength is set by the {\em power-law exponent} $\eta_m$ of the equilibrium defect-antidefect correlation function.
-Second, the steps of the walk are correlated.
-We demonstrate that our results imply a dynamical exponent $z > 2$ for this walk, which is related to the measured deviation of $\theta$ from the value $\eta_m/2$ via the scaling relation $z = (1-\theta)/(2-\eta_m)$.
+We study the distribution of lengths and other statistical properties of worms constructed by Monte Carlo worm algorithms in the power-law three-sublattice ordered phase of frustrated triangular and kagome lattice Ising antiferromagnets.
+Viewing each step of the worm construction as a position increment (step) of a random walker, we demonstrate that the persistence exponent $\theta$ and the dynamical exponent $z$ of this random walk depend only on the universal power-law exponents of the underlying critical phase, and not on the details of the worm algorithm or the microscopic Hamiltonian.
+Further, we argue that the detailed balance criterion obeyed by such worm algorithms and the power-law correlations of the underlying equilibrium system together give rise to two related properties of this random walk: First, the steps of the walk are expected to be power-law correlated in time.
+Second, the position distribution of the walker relative to its starting point is given by the equilibrium position distribution of a particle in an attractive logarithmic central potential of strength $\eta_m$, where $\eta_m$ is the universal power-law exponent of the equilibrium defect-antidefect correlation function of the underlying spin system.
+We derive a scaling relation, $z = (2-\eta_m)/(1-\theta)$, that allows us to express the dynamical exponent $z(\eta_m)$ of this process in terms of its persistence exponent $\theta(\eta_m)$.
+Our measurements of $z(\eta_m)$ and $\theta(\eta_m)$ are consistent with this relation over a range of values of the universal equilibrium exponent $\eta_m$, and yield subdiffusive ($z>2$) values of $z$ in the entire range.
+Thus we demonstrate that the worms represent a discrete-time realization of a fractional Brownian motion characterized by these properties.

 2pc